matteo14c/CorGAT/Documentation/source/func_annotation.rst

    :scale: 70%
    :align: center

 Please rememember that the different columns of this files are delineated by ``tabulations``.
-Currently the Galaxy version of CorGAT does not allow the specification of a custom ``annot_table.pl`` file.
-In the docker version you can find/edit this file in the ``/export/covid_wrapper/funct_annot directory``.
+Currently the Galaxy and docker version of CorGAT does not allow the specification of a custom ``annot_table.pl`` file.
-You can use the same procedure as illustated above to edit the file.